clojurewerkz/elephant/README.md

 ## Project Maturity

-Elephant is still relative young but the most active stage development is now over.
+Elephant is still relative young but the most active stage of development is now behind us.
 Breaking public API changes are relatively unlikely.

 ## Artifacts